 Medical workers and city health workers are administering the vaccine at sites in all five boroughs.
 You can view the locations on the map here.

-The city has also opened four mass vaccination sites, which are set to run 24 hours a day, seven days a week:
+The city has also opened five mass vaccination sites, which are set to run 24 hours a day, seven days a week:

 - Brooklyn: Brooklyn Army Terminal, in Sunset Park

 - Bronx: Bathgate Contract Postal Station, next to Crotona Park